-To the best of my knowledge, all software in this distribution is freely redistributable (libre, that is, not necessarily gratis), within the Free Software Foundation's definition and Debian Free Software Guidelines.
+To the best of my knowledge, all software in this distribution is freely redistributable (libre, that is, not necessarily gratis), within the Free Software Foundation's definition and the Debian Free Software Guidelines.
+Where the two conflict, we generally follow the FSF.
 If you find any non-free files included, please contact me.

 That said, MiKTeX has neither a single copyright holder nor a single license covering its entire contents, since it is a collection of many disparate packages.
 Therefore, you may copy, modify, and/or redistribute software from MiKTeX only if you comply with the requirements placed thereon by the owners of the respective packages.

-To most easily learn these requirements, I suggest checking the TeX Catalogue.
+To most easily learn these requirements, I suggest checking the MiKTeX package catalogue.
 Of course the legal statements within the packages themselves are the final authority.

 In general, you may redistribute MiKTeX, with or without modification, for profit or not, according to the usual free software tenets.
 Here are some general guidelines for doing this: